scmeek/dotfiles/README.md

 ## General

-Intended for macOS and linux.
+Intended for macOS and Linux.

 ## License